kentjhall/cashweb/README.md

 ## Build/install

-Please make sure that you have all the required dependencies installed.
+Please make sure that you have all the required dependencies installed.<br/>
 Then type in the project folder:

     ./autogen.sh && ./configure

-NOTE: Append flag --without-cashsend to omit the cashsendtools library + cashsend executable.
+NOTE: Append flag --without-cashsend to omit the cashsendtools library + cashsend executable.<br/>
       Append flag --without-cashserver to omit the cashserver executable.

 Then type in:

     make && make install

-NOTE: 'make install' may require sudo privileges.
+NOTE: 'make install' may require sudo privileges.<br/>
 This will build the libraries + executables and install to your system.

 If you want to clean up compiled files and start from scratch: